GESE: Helping learners push their own boundaries

 20 September 2021

 What do you know about Trinity's Graded Examinations in Spoken English (GESE)?
-That they are popular with European students.
-True, but who else are the exams suitable for?
-Well, anyone who’s learning English.
+GESE is a popular choice for teens on short, intensive courses to evidence learning.
+True, but who else would benefit from the GESE exam?
+Well, anyone who’s learning English - and here's why...

 When I’ve asked my students about their own personal motivations for learning, they’ve told me that they need English for: finding a good job, or they require it for university, or they enjoy travelling.
 Another type of reason I hear increasingly often nowadays is that they love English language TV programmes, or online gaming or internet influencers, and they like to be part of the culture and chat to people on the other side of the world.